 Top Ten Most Expensive ME Cities

-As with all states - indeed, all nations - Maine's early economy was closely linked to its geography.
-Fishing was its first industry and, with more than 80% of its land forested – the highest percentage of any state – it’s no surprise that lumbering also became a major component in the economy.
+As with all states, Maine's early industries were closely linked to its geography.
+Fishing was its first industry.
+And with more than 90% of its land forested – the highest percentage of any state – it’s no surprise that lumbering also became a major component of the economy.
 (The first sawmill in America began operating in 1623 on the Piscataqua River.)
-Abundant timber and, specifically, great stands of tall white pines for masts, grew not far from the harbors and this fostered a robust shipbuilding industry which peaked in the 19th century.
+Abundant timber and, specifically, great stands of tall white pines for masts, grew not far from the harbors, fostering a robust shipbuilding industry that peaked in the 19th century.

-Maine's short growing season, heavy forestation and rocky soil don’t exactly make it the most hospitable to agriculture.
-As a result, the state’s more than 8,000 farms have focused on producing those things better suited to their lands, such as poultry, eggs, and dairy products.
+The Pine Tree State’s short growing season, heavy forestation and rocky soil don’t exactly make it the most hospitable to agriculture.
+As a result, the state’s more than 8,000 farms have focused on producing those things better suited to their lands, such as poultry, eggs and dairy products.
 And when the Aroostook Railroad was completed in 1894, the cultivation of potatoes in far-northern Aroostook County was boosted to greater success.
-Other leading crops are blueberries, apples, and hay.
-Today, 98% of the U.S. crops of low-bush (aka wild) blueberries, one of four fruit crops native to North America.
+Yet it’s the wild blueberry that the state remains known for.
+Maine is the world’s top producer of low-bush (aka wild) blueberries, one of four fruit crops native to North America.
 In 2014, the state produced more than 100 million pounds of wild blueberries, the second highest crop ever recorded in Maine.

 Burial grounds for Maine's earliest inhabitants - descendants of the hunters of the Ice Age - are believed to date back to 3000 B.C., long before the appearance of the Micmacs and Abnakis, two early Native American tribes.
 The Abnakis, especially, became involved in the French fur trade and, later, the French and Indian War.
-And although Maine was once inhabited by numerous Native American tribes, today only the Passamaquoddies and the Penobscots remain.
+And although Maine was once inhabited by numerous tribes, today only the Passamaquoddies and the Penobscots remain.

 The first European settlement in Maine was at Popham in 1607, but the settlers perished in the cruel winters and history credits Jamestown, Virginia, with being the first permanent settlement in America.
-By the beginning of the 18th century, only a few Maine settlements still endured and Massachusetts had bought up and administered much of the land.
-At the end of the American Revolution, Maine residents began campaigning for statehood and in 1819, Massachusetts finally agreed.
+By the beginning of the 18th century, only a few Maine settlements endured, and Massachusetts had bought up and administered much of the land.
+At the end of the American Revolution, Maine residents began campaigning for statehood, and in 1819, Massachusetts finally agreed.
 However, Maine's admission to the Union became an issue tied to the very institution most Mainers abhorred - slavery.
 The infamous "Missouri Compromise" required that Missouri be admitted as a slave state if Maine were admitted as a free state.
-Finally, in 1820, Maine was admitted to the Union as the 23rd state.
+Finally, in 1820, Maine became the 23rd state.

 |MAINE HOME OWNERSHIP|